 Get materials from non-MIT libraries

 MIT users only (includes current MIT faculty, staff and students).
 To make sure we don’t already own the item you are looking for, follow our guide: Get books, articles, & more from MIT & non-MIT libraries.

 - Best option for articles: Interlibrary Borrowing (ILB)/ILLiad – ILB/ILLiad guide | Request via ILLiad

-- Best option for books: Search for items in MIT’s WorldCat.
-Many items can be requested directly in MIT’s WorldCat via Borrow Direct or the Boston Library Consortium.
-If those options aren’t available, there will be a link in the record to request the item via ILB using MIT’s ILLiad.
+- Best option for books: Search MIT’s WorldCat to request directly via Borrow Direct.
+If this option isn’t available, there will be a link in the record to request the item via ILB using MIT’s ILLiad.
 You can also request the item via ILLiad – see the ILB/ILLiad guide.

 Use our Scanning Services to digitize your materials